Add Security Rules

 2. Obtain the private IP address and NSG name for the Oracle Data Safe private endpoint.

-You can find the Oracle Data Safe private endpoint information on the Private Endpoint Information page in the Oracle Data Safe service in Oracle Cloud Infrastructure.
+You can find the Oracle Data Safe private endpoint information on the Private endpoint information page in the Oracle Data Safe service in Oracle Cloud Infrastructure.

-3. Open the VCN for your target database.
+3. Open the VCN for your database.

-4. In your target database's NSG, create an ingress rule that allows your target database's private endpoint IP address (for example, 10.0.0.112/32) on the target database's port (for example, 1521) to receive incoming traffic from Oracle Data Safe's private endpoint IP address (for example, 10.0.0.79/32) from all ports.
+4. In your database's NSG, create an ingress rule that allows your database's private endpoint IP address (for example, 10.0.0.112/32) on the database's port (for example, 1521) to receive incoming traffic from Oracle Data Safe's private endpoint IP address (for example, 10.0.0.79/32) from all ports.

-5. In your Oracle Data Safe private endpoint's NSG, create an egress rule that allows Oracle Data Safe's private endpoint IP address (for example, 10.0.0.79/32) on all ports to send requests to the target database's private endpoint IP address (for example, 10.0.0.112/32) on the target database's port (for example, port 1521).
+5. In your Oracle Data Safe private endpoint's NSG, create an egress rule that allows Oracle Data Safe's private endpoint IP address (for example, 10.0.0.79/32) on all ports to send requests to the database's private endpoint IP address (for example, 10.0.0.112/32) on the database's port (for example, port 1521).

 For an Exadata Cloud Database, create an egress rule for one of the scan IP addresses.
 Alternatively, you can use the private floating IP address of any one of the database nodes.
 The database port number is 1521.

-If you plan to connect to your Oracle Database on Compute by using an Oracle Data Safe private endpoint, create an ingress rule and an egress rule on the target database's virtual cloud network (VCN) in Oracle Cloud Infrastructure.
-If the target database is in a non-Oracle cloud environment, configure the ingress rule in the non-Oracle Cloud environment.
+If you plan to connect to your Oracle AI Database on Compute by using an Oracle Data Safe private endpoint, create an ingress rule and an egress rule on the database's virtual cloud network (VCN) in Oracle Cloud Infrastructure.
+If the database is in a non-Oracle cloud environment, configure the ingress rule in the non-Oracle Cloud environment.

 2. Obtain the IP address and the name of the NSG or security list for the Oracle Data Safe private endpoint.
-You can find the Oracle Data Safe private endpoint information on the Private Endpoint Information page in the Oracle Data Safe service in Oracle Cloud Infrastructure.
+You can find the Oracle Data Safe private endpoint information on the Private endpoint information page in the Oracle Data Safe service in Oracle Cloud Infrastructure.

-3. Open the VCN for your target database, either in Oracle Cloud Infrastructure or in a non-Oracle cloud environment.
-In the target database's NSG or security list, create an ingress rule that allows your target database's private endpoint IP address (for example, 10.0.0.112/32) on the target database's port (for example, 1521) to receive incoming traffic from Oracle Data Safe's private endpoint IP address (for example, 10.0.0.79/32) from all ports.
+3. Open the VCN for your database, either in Oracle Cloud Infrastructure or in a non-Oracle cloud environment.
+In the database's NSG or security list, create an ingress rule that allows your database's private endpoint IP address (for example, 10.0.0.112/32) on the database's port (for example, 1521) to receive incoming traffic from Oracle Data Safe's private endpoint IP address (for example, 10.0.0.79/32) from all ports.

 4. In Oracle Cloud Infrastructure, open the VCN for your Oracle Data Safe private endpoint.
-In the Oracle Data Safe private endpoint's NSG or security list, create an egress rule that allows Oracle Data Safe's private endpoint IP address (for example, 10.0.0.79/32) on all ports to send requests to the target database's private endpoint IP address (for example, 10.0.0.112/32) on the target database's port (for example, port 1521).
+In the Oracle Data Safe private endpoint's NSG or security list, create an egress rule that allows Oracle Data Safe's private endpoint IP address (for example, 10.0.0.79/32) on all ports to send requests to the database's private endpoint IP address (for example, 10.0.0.112/32) on the database's port (for example, port 1521).

 Add Security Rules for an Oracle On-Premises Database